helly25/proto/README.md

 # Installation and requirements

 This repository requires a C++20 compiler (in case of MacOS XCode 15 is needed).
-The project's CI test a combination of Clang and GCC compilers on Linux/Ubuntu and MacOS.
+The project's CI tests a combination of Clang and GCC compilers on Linux/Ubuntu and MacOS.
+The project can be used with Google's proto libraries in versions [27, 28, 29, 30].

-The reliance on a C++20 compiler is because it uses `std::source_location` since Google's Abseil's `SourceLocation` has not been open sourced.
+The reliance on a C++20 compiler is because it uses `std::source_location` since Google's Abseil `absl::SourceLocation` has not been open sourced.

 The project only comes with a Bazel BUILD.bazel file and can be added to other Bazel projects.